E-Statistics, Group Invariance and Anytime Valid Testing: Preparation for the Main Results

-The traditional optimality criterion for hypothesis tests satisfying a Type-I error guarantee is their fixed-sample size or fixed-stopping rule worst-case power maximization.
-This criterion cannot be used in a context with optional stopping, since the definition of power requires that we know the stopping rule in advance, contradicting the idea of `optional stopping' \citep{grunwald_safe_2020}.
-Instead, we concern ourselves with $\E$-statistics that are growth-rate optimal in the worst case (GROW), as defined by \cite{grunwald_safe_2020}.
+The standard optimality criterion for hypothesis tests satisfying a certain type-I error guarantee is worst-case power maximization for a fixed-sample-size or, with classic sequential tests, for a fixed stopping rule.
+This criterion cannot be used when the stopping rule is unknown because knowledge of the stopping rule is required by the definition of power.
+Additionally, an $\E$-statistic that optimizes power at fixed stopping time will take the value zero with positive probability, making it useless for optional continuation by multiplication.
+A more sensible criterion for \E-statistics under optional continuation is growth rate optimality in the worst case (\citetalias{grunwald_safe_2023}).
 Should it exist, an $\E$-statistic $T^*_n$ is GROW if it maximizes the worst-case expected logarithmic value under the alternative hypothesis, that is, if it maximizes

+over all $\E$-statistics.
+The following theorem, stated in our notation for group-invariant problems, shows that in most cases the GROW \E-statistic takes the form of a particular Bayes factor.